kalendar/assessments/writing/content/suggestions/overview.md

 ## Additional Resources

 We suggest starting with a review of the writing process.
-The following two resourses provide an overview:
+The following two recourses provide an overview:

 * Writing Process Overview: http://owl.excelsior.edu/writing-process/writing-process-overview/
 * The Writing Process in Review: http://owl.excelsior.edu/writing-process/writing-process-in-review/